Frankincense Essential Oil: Benefits, Uses, and Blends

 Most people have heard of aromatherapy, but not everyone knows what it is.
 Aromatherapy is a holistic method of healing aimed at improving mental and physiological well-being.
 While the practice originates from Middle Eastern and Asian countries, it is becoming more and more popular in the Western world.
 This is because of the sheer number of people moving towards a more natural approach to health.

 Examples of products you can use in conjunction with aromatherapy include lotions, creams, bath salts, face masks, hair masks, and many more.
-Simply add a few drops of frankincense essential oil with your favorite products to enjoy its fragrance and benefits on a daily basis.
+Simply add a few drops of the oil with your favorite products to enjoy its fragrance and benefits on a daily basis.

 Most commercial soaps are full of chemicals, which can penetrate through the skin.
 Natural soaps offer a safe alternative, and demand is rising as consumers become aware of what is in their products.
 Estimates put the essential oil soap market at a value of 458.6 million by 2026, which is almost double what it was ten years prior.
 At VINEVIDA we strongly supporte clean and natural products.
 This is why we offer competitive rates to all artisan soap makers.